WestDRI/wgpages/content/chapel202203/chapel-02-task-parallelism.md

 outside the `coforall` can be read by all threads, while the variables declared inside, are available only to the particular thread.

-> ## Exercise 6
+> ### Exercise "Task.1"
 > Would it be possible to print all the messages in the right order?
-Modify the code in the last example
+Modify the code in the last example as required and
-> as required and save it as `exercise6.chpl`.
+> save it as `consecutive.chpl`.
 >
-> Hint: you can use an array of strings declared in the main thread, into which all the concurrent threads
+> Hint: you can use an array of strings declared in the main thread, into which all the concurrent threads could write
-> could write their messages in the right order.
-Then, at the end, have the main thread print all elements
-> of the array.
+> their messages in the right order.
+Then, at the end, have the main thread print all elements of the array.

-> ## Exercise 7
+> ### Exercise "Task.2"
-> Consider the following code `exercise7.chpl`:
+> Consider the following code `gmax.chpl`:
 > ```chpl
 > use Random;
 > config const m = 8: int;